 Amsterdam has a very good network of flights to destinations all over the world.
 Note that flight schedules have been impacted from the travel restrictions of the last years.

 The following is an overview of non-stop intercontinental flights that normally operate from Amsterdam Schiphol (AMS).
-Keep in mind that flight frequencies may be reduced and some routes temporarily suspended – please double check with the relevant airline.

 We include fifth freedom “tag flights” such as KLM’s Amsterdam-Singapore-Bali route, where Singapore-Bali is the tag flight.

 We also list whether an airline uses the latest generation of aircraft – the Airbus A380, Airbus A350 or Boeing 787.
 Note, KLM uses Boeing 787 on a variety of routes worldwide.